fablabbcn/smartcitizen-docs/docs/Guides/calibration/SCD30 CO2 sensor.md

 #### ASC

 Sensor by default is set in ASC mode.
-In this mode, the sensor looks for a clean environment over a 1-3 weeks period of time, for at **least 1h of clean day per day**.
+In this mode, the sensor looks for a clean environment over a 1-3 weeks period of time, for at **least 1h of clean air per day**.
 Considerations:

 - Do not unplug the sensors during the first week period of ASC
 - Place it in a place where you know there is going to be a clean air composition during that period.
 Indoor environments is not always the best for this purpose